rdkcentral/Thunder/docs/plugin/interfaces/interfaces.md

 2. Each interface must have a unique ID value
 3. We need to return a list of detected access points.
 Since we can't use a standard container such as `std::vector`, use the supported COM-RPC iterators.
 This iterator must have a unique ID
 4. All interfaces must have a unique ID, so the `INotification` interface must also have an ID
-5. This method will be invoked when the AP scan completes, and the `accessPoints` variable will hold all the discovered APs
+5. This method will be invoked when the AP scan completes, and the `accessPoints` variable will hold a list of all the discovered APs
 6. Provide register/unregister methods for COM-RPC clients to subscribe to notifications

 ### Enable JSON-RPC Generation